"To Condo or Not to Condo".

-Please Note: I didn't include "Townhome or Townhouse" in the above.
+Please Note: I did not include "Townhome or Townhouse" in the above.
 Townhomes/Townhouses are NOT a property classification, rather only a "design or style" of residence.

 What is the implied pecking order?
 The "ideal" collateral for a Lender is the Single-Family Residence, Detached, with NO Association involved.

-Why?
-With this type of property, there are the least amount of rules and restrictions to address during processing.
-Typically, there's also fewer (and fewer ways) for issues to arise during mortgage processing.
+With this type of property: There are the least amount of rules and restrictions to address during processing.
+Typically, there are also fewer (and fewer ways) for issues to arise during mortgage processing.